 ***** PRINT-AND-GO *****

 Everything in here is ready to go.
 All you need to do is print the lessons and gather the mentor texts (these are books commonly found in most school or classroom libraries).
 Everything is scripted, so your planning time is less than two minutes per lesson!
 You can even hand these lessons off to subs or reading aides!

 THIS PRODUCT IS STREAMLINED TO WORK PERFECTLY WITH THESE TWO ADDITIONAL PRODUCTS:

-The Reading Strategy Group Bundle offers corresponding reading strategy groups to nearly every Interactive Read Aloud lesson in this product.
+The Reading Strategy Group Bundle offers corresponding reading strategy groups to every Interactive Read Aloud lesson in this product.
 If you have a group of students who struggled to grasp one of the Interactive Read Aloud lessons, then you can pull them together to work on it in a small group using the provided passages and activities from the Strategy Group Bundle.

 The Differentiated Daily Quick Reads are quick, 5-minute, reading warm ups that are perfectly aligned to the Interactive Read Aloud lessons in this product.
 Students independently read short passages and then answer questions focused on the specific strategies that you have taught.
 Review weeks are sprinkled throughout so that students continually go back and work on previously learned strategies.

 The Reading Strategy Group Bundle and Differentiated Daily Quick Reads are amazing additions to your Interactive Read Aloud lessons, but certainly not required to be used with this Interactive Read Aloud bundle.

 •How Do You Know?